 The College's Registration Regulation sets a clear list of the requirements for registration in Ontario.
-All applicants are required to meet the same entry to practice requirements.
+All applicants are required to meet the same entry to practice requirements (labour mobility applicants excepted)..
 In order to obtain a Certificate of Registration with the College an applicant for registration is required to meet the following registration requirements: